No, it's not the remake of "If you leave me I'll delete you," Michel Gondry's hit film.

 What is the role of propranolol?

-The drug would interfere with the proteins needed to "put it back" after this lability window.
+The drug would interfere with the proteins needed to “put it back together” after this window of lability.

-When we remember a memory, we have the possibility to add information to it, a bit like we were doing "save as" on a text document or by pulling out an old piece of art and adding some color where it looked like something was missing.
-If we keep doing this over and over, we may end up with something that barely feels like the original event or the earliest memory of that event.
+When we remember a memory, we have the possibility to add information to it, a bit like we were doing "save as" on a text document or by pulling out an old piece of art and adding a little color where something seemed to be missing.
+If we keep doing this over and over, we may end up with something that barely feels like the original event or the first memory of that event.

 Fortunately, erasing memories on a large scale is easier said than done.
 Because of the way our brains work there is simply no area labeled "memory" where we store each memory as we create them and where they return neatly after recall.

 Instead, our memories are scattered throughout the brain.
-Even fragments of the same memory are found in the different parts of the brain associated with processing what those things were: the memory of what we saw, what we heard, what we felt and how we felt are stored. in different places.
+Even fragments of the same memory are found in different parts of the brain associated with processing what those things were: the memory of what we saw, what we heard, what we felt, and how we felt are stored in different places.

-Ramirez says it in simple words: “Right now, there are many memories sleeping in the brain.
+Ramirez says it in simple words: “At this moment, there are many memories sleeping in the brain.
 If I asked you 'what did you do last night?', I would have awakened one.
 How did it happen?
-It would effortlessly come to mind in about 500 milliseconds.
-Yet we don't know how this process works ".
+It would come to you effortlessly in about 500 milliseconds.
+Yet we don't know how this process works.".

 In short, in theory, we can't completely erase memories since we don't even know how they work.
 But yet.